UCI-EECS113-Spring17/Nin10do/docs/source/6_overlays.rst

 --------------
 IOPs are dedicated IO processor subsystems that allow peripherals with different IO standards to be connected to the system on demand.
 This allows a software programmer to use a wide range of peripherals with different interfaces and protocols.
 The same overlay can be used to support different peripheral.

-There are two types of IOP, Pmod, and Arduino.
+There are two types of IOPs: Pmod, and Arduino.
 Both types of IOPs have a similar architecture, but have different configurations of IP to connect to supported peripherals.

 Pmods are covered in more detail in the next section.